 In general, the guidance in Section 3.10 should be followed when determining background concentrations for 1-hour NO2.
 Since there are very limited NO2 monitoring sites in Arizona and nearly all monitoring sites are located in the Phoenix/Tucson metropolitan area, ADEQ may allow Permittee to use a data set obtained from other states if the data set is believed to be more representative.
 The Permittee should review and compare the topography, climatology, and emissions sources (such as vehicle emissions and industrial sources) between the area of the proposed project and the area where the selected monitor is located.
-ADEQ is planning to operate a NO2 monitor in Alamo Lake, which will help estimate the background concentrations for some remote areas in future.
+Recently ADEQ has collected two-year hourly NO2 ambient air monitoring data from Alamo Lake (July 2014-June 2016).
+Upon reviewing the two-year data, ADEQ recommends using 20 μ g/m3 as the 1-hour background concentration for areas where local anthropogenic NOx sources are negligible.